Toggle menu

 This policy also has regard to the following:

-We will ensure that our policy meets our legal obligations.
-In addition, we will ensure that the policy is compatible with local, sub-regional and regional housing strategies, together with existing homelessness and rough sleeping strategies.
+We will ensure that our policy meets our legal obligations, in addition, we will ensure that our policy is compatible with local, sub-regional and regional housing strategies, together with existing homelessness and rough sleeping strategies.

 Advice and Information